Marlan Scully: Recognition

-Scully is a member of the National Academy of Sciences, the American Academy of Arts & Sciences, the Academia Europaea, and the Max Planck Society.
+Scully is a member of the National Academy of Sciences, the American Academy of Arts & Sciences, the Academia Europaea, and the Max Planck Society, and he is a Fellow of OSA.
 He has also received numerous awards including the Adolph E. Lomb Medal of the OSA in 1970, the Elliott Cresson Medal of the Franklin Institute in 1990, the Charles Hard Townes Award of the OSA in 1998, the Quantum Electronics Award of IEEE in 2003, a Guggenheim Fellowship, the Alexander von Humboldt Distinguished Faculty Prize, the APS Arthur L. Schawlow Prize in 2005, and has been appointed to a Harvard Loeb Lectureship.
 In 2011, Scully was honored with the Herbert Walther Award and in 2012 with the Frederic Ives Medal of the OSA.
 In December 2016, he has been elected as a Foreign Member Of Russian Academy of Sciences.
 In 2021, he was elected as a foreign member of the Chinese Academy of Sciences with a Chinese name 司嘉理 (Sī Jiālǐ).

 Life

 His wife Judith Bailey Scully and he have three sons: James, an American Airline captain; Robert, a writer and Caterpillar diesel mechanic; and Steven, an electrical engineer with Dallas Semiconductor.
-Rob (with an introduction by his father) wrote a book entitled “The Demon and the Quantum: From the Pythagorean Mystics to Maxwell's Demon and Quantum Mystery” which was published by Wiley-VCH in October 2007.
-The book is directed toward the layperson as well as the professional physicist and examines the connection between Maxwell's Demon and the role of the observer and quantum eraser.Marlan is a Christian.
+Rob (with an introduction by his father) wrote a book entitled The Demon and the Quantum: From the Pythagorean Mystics to Maxwell's Demon and Quantum Mystery which was published by Wiley-VCH in October 2007.
+The book is directed toward the layperson as well as the professional physicist and examines the connection between Maxwell's demon and the role of the observer and quantum eraser.
+Marlan is a Christian.